Quick answer

 -

-Replace the battery if needed: If none of the above steps resolve the issue, consider replacing the battery.
+Replace the battery if needed: If a defective pack is confirmed (no LED at all on a known-good charger, or visible damage), replacement is the practical fix.
 A new battery, like the DeWalt 20V MAX XR 5.0Ah Battery (DCB205), can restore functionality.

 View DeWalt 20V MAX XR 5.0Ah Battery (DCB205) on Amazon (paid link)